The Taming of the Shrew Transformation Quotes

-I pray you, sir, let him go while the humour lasts.
+I pray you, sir, let him go while

 When Grumio notes that Katherine doesn't have a chance against Petruchio, he lets on that perhaps Petruchio's (future) transformation from an average guy to a domineering bully, who is more of a "shrew" than Kate, is more common than Petruchio lets on.
 It seems that P has played this game before.

-I'll tell you what sir, an she
+I'll tell you what,

 When Grumio assures Hortensio that Petruchio will beat Kate in a verbal battle of wits, he suggests that Petruchio's words, his "figures" of speech, have the power to physically alter Kate's appearance.
 (Like acid might burn and transform a person's face.)
 This anticipates Kate's transformation from railing shrew to an obedient wife.
 And though Petruchio never lays a hand on Kate, his taming tactics – starvation, forced sleep deprivation, etc. – do cause Kate to physically suffer, just as acid would.